Bonf6059/ISA-Medieval/README.md

 - Baked food is active only if stoneborn cuisine is not installed
 - Removed apples and related stuff
 - Boosted carrot harvest yield
+- Added Sagewick and Alraun
+- Renamed Herb to Sleetherb

 18/08/2026
 - Removed unused assets and more (roe, jams, some weapons and armors)